neumann-mlucas/StringArt.jl/README.md

 One-pixel-width lines (or any square/stair-like lines) do not yield good results.
 Experimentation with different line functions is essential here.
 I ended up choosing to apply the Gaussian Blur Kernel to the line.
 It's simple, and it works (also, it eliminates the need to fine-tune other parameters).

 **Line Pixel Strength:**
-Opt for low line pixel values to create nuanced shades of grey in the output image.
+Opt for low line pixel values to create nuanced shades of gray in the output image.

 **Choose Pin:**
 Randomizing the pin position periodically (every N steps) tends to give better results.